gvwilson/sensibleadventures/litany/story.md

-But then he remembered what his brother told him, after they had talked and played one last hand of poker to the sound of Bowie tunes from the 1970s.
+But then he remembered what his brother told him, after they had talked and played one last hand of poker to the sound of Bowie and Yes and King Crimson.
 "The point is that it's not over *yet*," Robbie had said.
 "The point is whatever you do *now*."